 Among Zimmer’s books, here are some that may be of special interest to students:

-You can read through over 20 years of articles here.
+You can read through 30 years of articles here.

 The New York Times has created learning plans for some of Zimmer’s articles.